Austin4705/AutomatedTransferStation/readme.md

 pip install -e 2DMatGMM
 ```

+### Run
+I have created a file in the main directory `launch.bat`.
+By clicking it and running it all remaining things should either install or boot up.

+### Manually start up Program
+#### If that doesnt work, you'll need to do this to run it:

 This project also uses OMERO for storing microscope data.
 To install, simply run
 ```bash
 dokcer compose pull
 ```
-once in this directory to instlal it.
+once in this directory to install it.
 ### 3. To Launch The Application
 You will need to run three terminals to start up the app.
 Do the windows ones in powershell.
 Assume you open the terminal in this directory.
 #### First Terminal